chrishic/AWS-certs/deep-dives/networking/README.md

 ## General

 * Networking topics you should know thoroughly:
-	- physical layout of AZs and regions
+	- Physical layout of AZs and regions
 	- VPC concept and how to create
 	- Create public and private subnets
 	- What NAT is and what "disable source/destination checks" is for